Frequently Asked Questions for Students

 What is service learning?

 Service learning is an academic program that enables students to perform meaningful community service related to their courses.
-Combining community service with classroom theory enriches students' learning, personal growth and sense of civic responsibility.
-At the same time, this work builds community and enhances the efforts of the collaborating agencies.
+By combining community service with academic coursework, students may enrich their learning, personal growth, and make sense of civic responsibility.

 Will I get a grade for doing community service?